 Turn off all the main powers before cleaning the equipment.
-Make sure to turn it off since voltage is still outputted from the rectifier even after the indicator and the radar are turned off.
+Especially when an UPS is used, make sure to turn it off since voltage is still outputted from the UPS even after the indicator and the ECDIS are turned off.
 Failure may result in equipment failure, or death or serious injury due to electric shock.